Get an annual AARP membership for only $12. Limited time offer.

 Hearing Aids with Zinc-Air Batteries

 If one hearing aid works and the other doesn’t swap the batteries.
-If the issue is the power (battery), then the “dead” hearing aid should work, and the other should stop.
+If the issue is the power (battery), the “dead” hearing aid should work, and the other should stop.
 If this doesn’t get the dead device working again, it’s not the battery.

 Rechargeable Hearing Aids